martin-lewis/ivr_assignment/README.md

 It requires the sympy library, can be installed with
 >pip3 install sympy

 It also requires that full absolute filepaths be used for the two template images.
 Lines 446 and 456 in tasks_node.py need to go from root (/) to the two files in the github repo (template-box.png and template-sphere.png), please update these to your machine otherwise they will not work and will return errors.
+This is due to CV2 not accepting relative paths or paths involving ~/

 Also please ensure all the files within ivr_assignment/src are set to be executable.